sdrasco/CANSLIM/README.md

 ```

 ### **Data Fetching Logic**
-- Files are downloaded only if they do not already exist locally.
+- Files are downloaded only if they don't already exist locally.
 - The script uses a directory structure identical to Polygon.io's flat file hierarchy to store the data.
-- Data is downloaded incrementally, starting from September 2003 through November 2024.
+- Data is downloaded incrementally, starting from September 2003 to the present.

 ## Using the Virtual Environment (`venv`)